-Find out more about the Federal Direct Loan, the Direct PLUS (Federal Parent Loans), and how to apply.
+Find out more about the Federal Direct Loan, the Direct PLUS (Federal Parent Loans) and how to apply.

-Before you request a loan, make sure you find out the true costs, interest rates, and how long it will take to repay the loan.
+Before you request a loan, find out the actual costs, interest rates and how long it will take to repay the loan.
 Go to The Federal Student Aid Website and get answers to these questions and more.

 Direct PLUS (Federal Parent Loans)

-Fall 2016, Spring 2017, and Summer 2017 Student Loans
+Fall 2016, Spring 2017 and Summer 2017 Student Loans

 To apply, follow the instructions on the 2016-2017 Loan Checklist.